 - In a separate container whip the egg whites until they form stiff peaks.

 - Gently fold the egg whites into the egg yolk mixture.
-Serve immediately or refrigerate and serve within 3 hours.
+Serve immediately with a dusting of nutmeg. or refrigerate and serve within 3 hours.
+Since this recipe contains raw eggs, it will not last, even if you use cultured dairy.

 - Feel free to use your favorite sweetener in this recipe.
-I always use date sugar because I’m like that… However, powdered white sugar is sweeter and will dissolve better.
+I always use date sugar or xylitol.
+However, powdered white sugar is traditional.

 - If you want to make a whole batch of spiked eggnog, add the rum directly into the yolk mixture.
-Otherwise, leave it out so that your guests can add it to their drinks.
+Otherwise, it can be added directly to the glass before pouring in the eggnog.

 - Because of the health risks associated with the consumption of raw eggs, this recipe is not recommended for pregnant women, children under the age of 1 year, or anyone who may be immunocompromised.